 What Do I Need to Make Wi-Fi 6 Work?

-Wi-Fi 6 offers serious improvements, so you might be wondering what you need to take advantage of this new protocol.
-The most important upgrade you’ll need to make is acquiring a Wi-Fi 6 capable router.
+- Does your router support Wi-Fi 6?
+The most important upgrade you’ll need to take advantage of this new protocol is a Wi-Fi 6 capable router.
 Most manufacturers offer routers with Wi-Fi 6 capability already, so there are plenty of options to choose from.

-If you’re looking to upgrade your desktop to take advantage of Wi-Fi 6, make sure your new motherboard has it integrated, or check out these M.2 expansion cards that are designed to utilize everything Wi-Fi 6 has to offer.
-If you’re looking for a gaming-focused Gig+ Wi-Fi 6 solution, check out this Killer™ Wi-Fi 6 AX1650 Wi-Fi 6 card designed in partnership with Intel.
+If you’re looking for a gaming-focused Gig+ Wi-Fi 6 solution, check out this Killer® Wi-Fi 6 AX1650 Wi-Fi 6 card designed in partnership with Intel.
 These devices use 160MHz channels that allow for Gigabit wireless speeds — up to 1700 Mbps — or three times faster than standard Wi-Fi 5 under ideal circumstances.

 Whether you’re gaming, working, or just streaming video, upgrading to Wi-Fi 6 is worth considering.